 If you have been refused bank funding, you may then be eligible to receive a Start Up Loan through ENI.
 We make the process as straightforward as possible.
 Here is an overview of our application process:

-- Check Criteria and Request an Application Form
+- Check Criteria and Request a Link To The Online Application Process

 If you have checked that you satisfy all of the criteria which are stipulated, you can then apply for a start up loan through ENI.
-You can complete the contact form under the ‘Request an Application’ button on the homepage and once this has been received by the ENI team, an application form will be mailed out to you for completion.
-Alternatively you can call us by telephone on 028 7776 3555 to request an application and we will send you the application form.
+You can complete the contact form under the ‘Request an Application’ button on the homepage and once this has been received by the ENI team, a link to the online application process will be emailed out to you.
+Alternatively you can call us by telephone on 028 7776 3555 to request the link which we will email to you.

 - Use and Disclosure of Information